Adiba Jaigirdar

 Adiba Jaigirdar (আদিবা জয়ীগিরদার) is a Bangladeshi-Irish writer.
-Her debut novel, The Henna Wars, is listed as one of Time magazine's 100 Best YA Books of All Time, alongside novels such as Little Women, Lord of the Flies, and The Catcher in the Rye.
+Her debut novel, The Henna Wars, was listed as one of Time magazine's 100 Best YA Books of All Time.

-Personal life
+Life

 Jaigirdar was born in Dhaka, Bangladesh, then alternated between living in Saudi Arabia and Bangladesh as a child.
 At age ten, she and her family immigrated to Tullamore, Ireland; she has lived in the Dublin region ever since.

-Throughout much of her life, she has been in situation where she is among only a few people of color, an experience that has shaped her writing.

-Jaigirdar identifies as a queer Muslim woman of color.
-Like characters from her novel Hani and Ishu's Guide to Fake Dating, Jaigirdar "has been told that parts of her identity cancel out others and couldn't exist in the same person."
-Her writing is now inspired by her history and with hopes that young Muslim people of color can embrace their queer identities.

-Education

-After immigrating to Ireland at age 10, Jaigirdar attended an all-girls Catholic school.
+After immigrating to Ireland, Jaigirdar attended an all-girls Catholic school.
 She has a Bachelor of Arts in English and History from University College Dublin, as well as a Master of Arts in Postcolonial Studies from the University of Kent.
+She has described how she has often been in her life been in situations among only a few people of colour, an experience that has shaped her writing.
+Jaigirdar is queer and Muslim.
+Like characters from her novel Hani and Ishu's Guide to Fake Dating, she "has been told that parts of her identity cancel out others and couldn't exist in the same person."
+Her writing is inspired by her history and aims to help young Muslim people of colour embrace their queer identities.

 Career

-Aside from writing young adult novels, Jaigirdar has been a writer for Book Riot.
-She also teaches English as a foreign language to recent immigrants to Ireland.

-Jaigirdar has written about people like herself and stated, "My very existence is political, so the things that I write will also be seen as inherently political."
-Like characters from her novel Hani and Ishu's Guide to Fake Dating, Jaigirdar "has been told that parts of her identity cancel out others and couldn't exist in the same person."
-Her writing is now inspired by her history and with hopes that young people of color can embrace their queer identities.